SpencerDawkins/net-collab-rqmts/draft-kwbdgrr-tsvwg-net-collab-rqmts.md

 The key frames are therefore more critical to deliver to the receiver than delta frames.

-Streaming video also contains audio frames which can be encoded separately and thus can be signaled separately (requirement:
+Streaming video also contains audio frames which can be encoded separately and, thus, can be signaled separately (requirement:
 REQ-MEDIA-KEYFRAME).

 Audio is more critical than video for almost all applications, but its